-Toni Guinyard, an Emmy award winning journalist, joined NBC4 as a general assignment reporter in 2006.
+Toni Guinyard, an Emmy award winning journalist, joined NBC4 Southern California as a general assignment reporter in 2006.
+Her most recent news stories can be viewed here.

 Over the course of her two-decade career, Guinyard’s work has earned her several honors, including three Los Angeles Emmy Awards for her live coverage of the Malibu Fires; her coverage that showcased the talents of senior citizens in Los Angeles; and for her story on “Microplastics.”
 She also received two additional Emmy Awards for being part of an “Outstanding Newscast” at NBC4.
 Her feature, “Empty Lots, Empty Promises,” highlighting the lack of redevelopment in South Los Angeles, also won her recognition as a national finalist for the 2007 Harry Chapin Media Awards.